alessandroleite/the-little-redis-book/readme.md

 	en/redis.md -o redis.epub

 ## Imagem do Livro ##
-O arquivo PSD da imagem do livro está disponível.
+O arquivo PSD da imagem do livro também está disponível.
 A fonte utilizada é a [Comfortaa](http://www.dafont.com/comfortaa.font).

 <!-- A PSD of the title image is included.
 The font used is [Comfortaa](http://www.dafont.com/comfortaa.font). -->